 That’s completely fine, we understand that most shows apply to several venues.
 If this is the case email firstname.lastname@example.org with an update and we will try and give you a status update on your application.
 Keep in mind that as we’re working our way through 100’s of applications, we may not be able to give you an update or offer in the time frame required by the other venue.

-Will I have time for a tech rehearsal before the show opens?
+Will I have time for a technical rehearsal before the show opens?

-Each show is offered at least a 3 hour tech rehearsal slot.
+Each show is offered at technical rehearsal slot.
 These take place from 3 days before the first preview – please bear in mind that every other show in your venue will also need a rehearsal and your venue technician will also need to sleep at some point so do try to be available for a tech rehearsal from the 3 days prior to your show opening if possible.
-Also, if your show is starting mid-way through the run, we’ll try our best to accommodate tech rehearsals but this will need to take place around other shows in the venue.
+If your show is starting mid-way through the run we’ll try our best to accommodate tech rehearsals but this will need to take place around other shows in the venue.

 How long of a turnaround time will I have between my show and the next?

 This varies depending on venues.
-The standard in most venues is 15 minutes shared get in/get out time with the shows around you (in larger venues 200 seats + it’s 30 minutes).
+The standard in most venues is 20 minutes shared get in/get out time with the shows around you (in larger venues it’s 30 minutes).